Writing in handwritten memoir

 So, that’s where they headed.
 Bessie and Leila strolled down the road, right onto the base, where it quickly became evident that they were out of place.
 Attempting not to make eye contact with anyone, they continued down a path that they presumed led to the beach.
 However, it led them to the garbage dump!

 As Bessie and Leila turned around to head back, they realized they had been discovered.
-It was on this very day, next to the dump, that 16-year-old Bessie would meet her first husband, Sargent William Matthew Jarboe (Matt).
+It was on this very day, next to the dump, that 16-year-old Bessie would meet her first husband, Sergeant William Matthew Jarboe (Matt).

 One year later, on Saturday, May 22, Bessie and Matt married.
 The next day they spent in Seattle at the Yukon Pacific Exposition, and on Monday Matt went back to the fort and Bessie went back to 10th grade.